How Does a No-Pull Dog Harness Work?

-A no-pull dog harness, sometimes referred to as a front clip dog harness for pulling, is designed to prevent dogs from pulling on their leash during walks.
+A no-pull dog harness, sometimes referred to as a front clip dog harness for pulling, is designed to prevent dogs from pulling on their dog leash during walks.
 As dog owners, having an understanding how this type of harness works can help you get your dog to stop pulling on their walks.

 How No-Pull Harnesses Work